 For instance, continue to choose keywords based on the right intent, difficulty, and search volume.
 But now you can also factor in SERP features triggered by these keywords and the data that comes with that to get the whole picture.

-Without this doing this, you could be targeting keywords that may seem like they’ll attract search traffic and they just won’t.
+Without doing this, you could be targeting keywords that may seem like they’ll attract search traffic and they just won’t.

 Ways to Use SERP Data in Your SEO Strategy